victor-vanherpt/davinci-resolve-studio/README.md

 This package adds the package name and sha256 from the studio version zip file, and also adds an udev rule for the dongle.
 Please let me know of any [issues here](https://github.com/codibit/davinci-resolve-studio/issues).

+## ATTENTION:
+A new packaging structure has been released since resolve 15.2.2, so this package might need some testing.
+Please report any issues or improvements.

 ## ACTIVATION:

 If you're using a dongle, remember to have it plugged in before starting the application.